Cosmic-Noir/key-quest/README.md

 Try the game [here](https://cosmic-noir.github.io/key-quest/)!
 Note this is a hobby project with bugs and features in development.

+> **Note:** Currently, the app is deployed as a single-page application (SPA) using GitHub Pages.
+I'm actively working on deploying the full-stack version, including the backend, with a container-based service, stay tuned :D!

 ## Features

 - **Dynamic Typing Challenges:** Encounter different typing tasks, from simple letters to complex words and phrases.
 - **Difficulty Levels:** Choose your adventure's difficulty – Space Cadet, Orbital Officer, or Star Voyager.
 - **Progress Tracking:** Keep track of your typing accuracy, words per minute, and overall score.
 - **State Management with React Query:** Utilize the powerful features of React Query to manage game data with local storage.
-- **User Authentication with Ruby on Rails:** Log in and manage your profile to save progress, access leaderboards, and more.
+- **User Authentication with Ruby on Rails: (Coming soon...)** Log in and manage your profile to save progress, access leaderboards, and more.

 ## Getting Started